wormhole-foundation/xdapp-book/src/technical/evm/bestPractices.md

     // that the correct contract is submitting this VAA.

     // 1 is the consistency level,
-    // this message will be emitted after only 1 confirmation sequence = core_bridge.publishMessage(nonce, "My Message to " + intendedRecipient, 1);
+    // this message will be emitted after only 1 block sequence = core_bridge.publishMessage(nonce, "My Message to " + intendedRecipient, 1);

     // The sequence is passed back to the caller, which can be useful relay information.